maxdaniel98/windows_media_timecode/README.md

 ## Description
 This software monitors the Windows Media Controls for song playback, and outputs the current position of a song as MIDI MTC Timecode.
 It is also possible to set offsets for specific songs, or disable outputting of MIDI for songs that are not in the config.

+## Usage
+You can output MIDI timecode for most major playback software on Windows, including Spotify and YouTube (in Chrome).
+That way you can generate timecode synced light shows using Spotify playback.

 ## Download
 Download the latest version from the [Releases page](https://github.com/maxdaniel98/windows_media_timecode/releases/latest).